jamestierney/redux-lang/readme.md

 ### Step 5
 Decorate your component with reduxLang().
-This will provide your component with props which you can use to access your language files and set the current language.
+This will provide your component with props which you can use to access your language strings and set the current language.
 You need to pass a second argument to represent the 'screen key' in your dictionary.
 ```
 import React, { Component } from 'react'